After a school year of preparation, students at Smiley Elementary survived the Criterion Reference Competency Test.

 Recently, nine Long County High School students attended a leadership conference in Statesboro.

 Live Oak Public Libraries Programs during May at the Liberty Branch in Hinesville and Midway-Riceboro Branch libraries include:

 LUDOWICI -- Long County High School named Melinda Chancey Teacher of the Year this past week.

-The GED test will be given at Altamaha Technical College's Jesup campus on Monday-Monday, April 7-8, from 5-9 p.m.
+The GED tests will be given at Altamaha Technical College's Jesup Campus on Monday and Tuesday, May 5-6, from 5-9 p.m.

 The Coastal Georgia Area Community Action Authority joins with the Georgia Community Action Association in announcing the availability of one $1,000 scholarship to be awarded to a Georgia resident currently attending a post secondary school or who has been accepted to one.